Edb83/snake/README.md

 **11. Customisation**

 Rather than being hard-coded, visual and gameplay variables have been extracted to facilitate tweaks to the look and feel of the game.
-This enables much easier customisation on the developer's part
+This enables much easier customisation on the developer's part.

 <span id="features-future"></span>